sv222/cloud-engineer-interview-questions/README.md

 ### How do you use AWS Data Pipeline for data integration?

-AWS Data Pipeline is a service that helps you to integrate data from multiple sources.
-Data Pipeline can move data between different AWS services, such as Amazon S3, Amazon Redshift, and Amazon DynamoDB.
-Data Pipeline can also move data between AWS services and on-premises systems.
+AWS Data Pipeline helped orchestrate data-driven workflows between AWS services such as Amazon S3, Amazon Redshift, and Amazon DynamoDB, as well as on-premises systems.
+The service is now in maintenance mode and closed to new customers, so new workloads should use AWS Glue, Amazon MWAA, or AWS Step Functions instead.

 To use AWS Data Pipeline for data integration, you first need to create a pipeline definition.
 A pipeline definition specifies the data sources, data destinations, and data processing steps for your pipeline.
 Once you have created a pipeline definition, you can start the pipeline.
 Data Pipeline will then start moving data between the data sources and data destinations that you specified in the pipeline definition.